The MICHELIN Guide Thailand 2023 has just been released!

 Chef's Table | Two MICHELIN Star | Bangkok

-Start with champagne in the Pink Bar before taking your seat in this visually stunning pleasure dome soaring above the city.
-It’s all about the kitchen in the centre of the room – and the Molteni stove.
-The chef is from the Loire Valley and while his outlook is firmly global, his style is modern French.
-Flavours are balanced and well-judged and ingredients are superb.
-If you want intimacy and city views ask for table 5; to see the chefs, tables 2 or 3.
+Start with champagne in the Pink Bar before taking your seat in this visually stunning pleasure dome.
+It’s all about the kitchen in the centre – and the Molteni stove.
+Originally from the Loire Valley, Chef Vincent Thierry has delighted diners for over 35 years, serving classic French dishes using contemporary methods with a global outlook.
+His flavours are balanced and well-judged.
+If you want intimacy and city views ask for table 5.
+To watch the chefs: tables 2 or 3.

 Mezzaluna | Two MICHELIN Stars | Bangkok